yuedajiong/super-ai-vision-stereo-object-mixamo/README.md

     full automatic download, one-click-to-download-all from mixamo

 # render_bpy:
-    render with different camera pose and lighting
+    render with different camera-poses and lightings